Trappy-Scopes/protocols/mediaprep/agar_plates.md

 ---
-author: Camila Costa
-editor: Yatharth Bhasin
+authors: Camila Costa, Yatharth Bhasin
 description: This describes the processes to inoculate Petri plates with Chlamydomonas: the agar solution for the medium, the Petri plates preparation, and how to streak them up with cells.
 references: [https://www.hispanagar.com/en/why-agar-used-microbiology,
 https://agargel.com.br/en/agar-agar/]